 “That puts [the enhanced 7(a) loan] in a good position to help others,” he said.
 Knotts added that it’s also much simpler to apply for these loans than normal 7(a) loans, with less documentation needed and no collateral required.

 PPP loans are available for 2.5 times a firm’s average monthly payroll costs (excluding compensation in excess of $100,000 per employee), up to $10 million.
-After a temporary stoppage, lenders began processing applications from small businesses, sole proprietorships, self-employed individuals and independent contractors again.
+After two temporary stoppages, lenders are processing applications from small businesses, sole proprietorships, self-employed individuals and independent contractors again.
 When the volume of applications was high, many banks gave priority to existing customers; some still are.
 If you’re looking for a lender, check out our list of participating banks and their requirements.
 Also, read our in-depth article about PPP loans, which includes new information about forgiveness.
 The SBA’s interim final rule is also very helpful if you’re up for reading some highly legalese text.

 Types of SBA 7(a) Loans